Rapid7 (RPD) Received its Third Buy in a Row

-After Raymond James and RBC Capital gave Rapid7 (NASDAQ: RPD) a Buy rating last month, the company received another Buy, this time from Robert W. Baird.
-Analyst Jonathan Ruykhaver maintained a Buy rating on Rapid7 today and set a price target of $48.00.
-The company’s shares closed last Tuesday at $46.94.
+After Raymond James and RBC Capital gave Rapid7 (NASDAQ: RPD) a Buy rating last month, the company received another Buy, this time from Mizuho Securities.
+Analyst Gregg Moskowitz maintained a Buy rating on Rapid7 today and set a price target of $50.00.
+The company’s shares closed last Thursday at $45.92.

-According to TipRanks.com, Ruykhaver is a 5-star analyst with an average return of 13.1% and a 56.9% success rate.
-Ruykhaver covers the Technology sector, focusing on stocks such as Forescout Technologies, CrowdStrike Holdings, and Palo Alto Networks.
+According to TipRanks.com, Moskowitz is a top 100 analyst with an average return of 19.9% and a 69.3% success rate.
+Moskowitz covers the Technology sector, focusing on stocks such as CrowdStrike Holdings, Palo Alto Networks, and CyberArk Software.

-Rapid7 has an analyst consensus of Strong Buy, with a price target consensus of $60.55, implying a 23.7% upside from current levels.
+Currently, the analyst consensus on Rapid7 is a Strong Buy with an average price target of $57.58, representing a 26.2% upside.
 In a report issued on April 15, Goldman Sachs also maintained a Buy rating on the stock with a $48.00 price target.

 See today’s analyst top recommended stocks >>